ON DRIVING IN ARABIA

 BEDOUIN DRIVERS

 Many unique driving situations in Saudi Arabia warrant special attention.
 Early in my sojourn there, I was warned of one hazard unique to the Kingdom.
-I was told to be wary of white Toyota pickups.
-These usually belonged to Bedouin shepherds.
-The king has given these Toyotas to encourage the Bedouin to remain in the desert raising goats to provide a domestic source of meat.
-I was advised to give these white pickups a wide birth because the Bedouin drivers are used to driving in the wide open space.
+The king has given white Toyota pickups to encourage the Bedouin to remain in the desert raising goats to provide a domestic source of meat.
+White Toyota pickups usually belonged to Bedouin shepherds.
+I was told to give them wide berth because the Bedouin drivers are used to driving out in the limitless sand of the Saudi desert.
 They tend to ignore the painted lines on the pavement.
-The king also gave trucks to the Bedouin Camel drivers.
-These three-axel, 10-wheel Mercedes trucks were intended to convert the Kingdom’s shipping from camel caravans across the desert sand to trucks on the new highways.
+The king also gave Mercedes trucks to the Bedouin Camel drivers.
+These three-axel Mercedes trucks were intended to convert the Kingdom’s shipping from camel caravans across the desert sand to trucks on the Kingdom’s new highways.

 The smashed cars that we saw were usually near the top of a rise, where the highway passed over a large sand dune.
-I imagined that the driver of the smashed car would have been traveling at normal highway speeds, which were often in excess of 80 mph, when driving up an incline he would suddenly be confronted with two vehicles, side by side, coming down towards him.
-One traveling at the “normal” highway speed, and the other passing in his lane at 100 MPH.
+I imagined that the driver of the smashed car would have been traveling at normal highway speeds, which were often in excess of 80 mph, when driving up an incline, he would suddenly be confronted with two vehicles, side by side, coming over the top towards him.
+One traveling at the “normal” highway speed, and the other passing in oncoming lane at 100 MPH.
 The violent destruction of the mangled vehicles left alongside the road were the remains of such ferocious head-on collisions.

-Over my six years living in Saudi Arabia, twice I was confronted with two cars racing toward me, I pulled to the far right edge of the pavement.
+Over my six years living in Saudi Arabia, I was confronted with two cars racing toward me on two occasions.
+In both instances, I pulled to the far right edge of the pavement.
 Fortunately, on both occasions, the driver being passed also pulled to his far right side of the highway, allowing space for the risk-taking passer to proceed by squeezing between us.
-When driving in Saudi Arabia, one must be constantly aware of the conditions on the side of the road in case a sudden diversion onto the shoulder or even out into the desert would be necessary to avoid a head-on crash.
+If the other driver had not pulled to his right, I was prepared to turn off into the desert rather than face certain death in a head-on crash.
+When driving in Saudi Arabia, one must be constantly aware of the conditions alongside the road in case a sudden diversion onto the shoulder or even off the road, would be necessary to avoid a head-on crash.

 On one occasion, while riding on a bus heading north on a two-lane highway in Saudi Arabia.
 I was seated in the window seat on the left side of the bus.
 Our bus had just passed over a small hill when I noticed the back end of a truck stopped in the southbound lane one-half mile ahead of us.
 The road ahead was straight and flat for several miles.
-As we approached the truck our bus slowed.
-The truck was a three-axel - ten-wheel Mercedes truck of the type the King provides to the Bedouin camel drivers.
+Our bus slowed as we approached the truck.
+The truck was a three-axel, ten-wheel Mercedes truck of the type the King provides to the Bedouin camel drivers.
 A man was walking away from the back of the truck.
 He was walking slowly.
 His head bowed and shoulders stooped.

 Our bus slowed to a walking speed because another man was running across the highway in front of it.
 He was running towards the front of the truck.
-When our bus passed the truck, I saw why the man was running towards it.
+When our bus passed the truck, I saw why the man was running towards the truck.
 An older sedan, of the kind we would see packed with migrant Pakistani or Indian laborers, was smashed into the front of the truck.
-The man, who had been rushing to help, was looking through the shattered window of the sedan.
+The man, who had been rushing to help the passengers in the car, looked through the shattered windows of the sedan, turned slowly and walked away.
 Thankfully, I could not see what was inside those twisted window frames, but I could imagine the carnage that he saw there.
 He did not attempt to assist survivors.
 There were none.
-He turned, shaken by what he had witnessed, and slowly walked away.

 Although our bus passed this grisly scene, I could not clear my mind of what I had seen there.
 It set me to wonder what could have happened in the moments before we passed.
 What were the events that preceded this violent collision?
 What were the drivers thinking in those seconds before impact, while it was still possible to take diversionary action?

 The truck driver, who was walking away from the scene of devastation in front of his truck, had apparently initiated his pass before cresting the hill.
 Once on top, he certainly could have seen the approaching sedan on the clear straightaway ahead of him.
 Did he not look?
 Did he think he had sufficient speed to complete his pass?
-Did he not think to pull to his right forcing the car being passed to move right?
-Did it occur to him that if it was Allah’s plan for them to die so be it?
-And was it an inexperienced camel herder in the driver’s seat of that truck?
+Did he not think to pull to his right, forcing the car being passed to move right?
+Did it occur to him that if it was Allah’s plan for them to die, so be it?
+Was it an inexperienced driver, a camel herder, in the driver’s seat of that truck?